Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Variational Invariant Auto-Encoder

 \subsection{Environment Transfer}

 Beyond sample generation, we leverage the VIAE framework to address the IRM problem.
 Considering our unsupervised framework, and specifically the VAE settings, some modifications to the IRM goals are necessary.
 Traditionally, IRM seeks an invariant representation $\phi(X)$ such that a downstream predictor $w \circ \phi(X)$ performs well across all environments.
-In our case, the invariant encoder naturally plays the role of the featurizer $\hat{Z}_\mathrm{inv}=\phi(\cdot)$, but the decoder cannot be interpreted as a classifier nor a regressor.
+In our case, the invariant encoder naturally plays the role of the featurizer such that $\hat{Z}_\mathrm{inv}=\phi(X)$, but the decoder cannot be interpreted as a classifier nor a regressor.
 This raises an important question - what should a satisfying restoration look like? and/or what should the IRM objective be in our setting?
 We propose that the IRM problem can be considered as ``solved'' if all data-points can be ``transferred'' to a single environment, while preserving their invariant content.
-Since distribution shifts are assumed to arise only across environments, if we manage to take a dataset that is divided between environments, and convert it to an equivalent dataset that contains a single environment, then the problem reduces to an ordinary learning problem and the IRM problem can be considered as solved.
+Since distribution shifts are assumed to arise only across environments, if we manage to take a dataset that is divided between environments, and convert it to an equivalent dataset that contains a single environment, then the problem reduces to an ordinary learning problem, and the IRM problem can be considered as solved.
 More formally, the goal is to transform each data-point from its original environment $e_s \in \mathcal{E}_{\mathrm{all}}$ into an equivalent sample in a predetermined target environment $e_t \in \mathcal{E}_{\mathrm{train}}$, while maintaining the invariant features $Z_\mathrm{inv}$ and adapting only the environmental ones $Z_e$.
-That is, we would like to generate \(\hat{X}_{e_t}\sim P^{e_t}(X|Z_\mathrm{inv}=\mathrm{ENC}_\mathrm{inv}(X_{e_s},Z_{e_s}))\), where \(\mathrm{ENC}_\mathrm{inv}()\) is the invariant encoder function.
-To illustrate, consider the well-known “camels and cows” example, where cows often appear in green pastures and camels in deserts (as appears in many works, including \cite{IRM}).
+That is, we would like to generate \(\hat{X}_{e_t}\sim P^{e_t}(X|Z_\mathrm{inv}=\mathrm{ENC}_\mathrm{inv}(X_{e_s},Z_{e_s}))\), where \(\mathrm{ENC}_\mathrm{inv}(\cdot)\) is the invariant encoder function.
+To illustrate, consider the well-known “camels and cows” example, where cows often appear in green pastures and camels in deserts (as appears in many works, including \citet{IRM}).
+Such dataset contains spurious correlations between the classes and the image background.
+However, if we can transform all images so that both cows and camels appear in the same environment (e.g., desert), these spurious background cues lose their predictive power.
+In such a scenario, we argue that the IRM objective can be considered as solved, not by removing spurious features entirely, but by aligning them across environments.
+An alternative, seemingly more ``straightforward'' idea might be to generate “purely invariant” samples.
+However, we argue that such representations are ill-defined in many domains.
+For instance, in medical imaging, brightness might be a spurious factor correlated with equipment rather than pathology.
+What does a brightness-invariant X-ray look like?
+Removing brightness altogether would destroy the data.
+Thus, transferring all data to a single environment, rather than stripping away the environmental features, serves as a practical alternative that gets the job done.
+This task resembles domain adaptation as explored in \citet{adversarialDA} and \citet{CycleGAN}, but with a key distinction - VIAE enables, in some circumstances, to perform environment transfer from unseen source environments $e_s\in\mathcal{E}_{\mathrm{test}}$.
+To our knowledge, previous methods typically require both source and target environments to be seen during training.